 Tucked in the breathtaking stretch of Vindhya and Aravali range in the Sawai Madhopur district of Eastern Rajasthan is Ranthambhore National Park- one of the biggest tiger reserves in India.
 The park is the natural habitat of hundreds of uncommon plants and rare animals , especially wild tigers, which are present here in a large number (total 31 as of July 2016).
-Spread over an area of 392 sq km of the deep forest with canals and waterfalls, Ranthambore is your ideal weekend getaway from Delhi and a perfect location for wildlife photography.
+Spread over an area of 392 sq km of the deep forest with canals and waterfalls, Ranthambore National Park from Delhi is an ideal weekend getaway and a perfect location for wildlife photography.

 For route details, see the zone-wise map of Ranthambore National Park.